Ellis Island: Military use and Fort Gibson

 Immediately after the end of the War of 1812, Fort Gibson was largely used as a recruiting depot.
-The fort went into decline due to under-utilization, and it was being jointly administered by the U.S. Army and Navy by the mid-1830s.
+The fort went into decline due to under-use, and it was being jointly administered by the U.S. Army and Navy by the mid-1830s.
 Around this time, in 1834, the extant portions of Ellis Island was declared to be an exclave of New York within the waters of New Jersey.
 The era of joint administration was short-lived: the Army took over the fort's administration in 1841, demoted the fort to an artillery battery, and stopped garrisoning the fort, leaving a small Navy guard outside the magazine.
 By 1854, Battery Gibson contained an 11-gun battery, three naval magazines, a short railroad line, and several auxiliary structures such as a cookhouse, gun carriage house, and officers' quarters.
 The Army continued to maintain the fort until 1860, when it abandoned the weapons at Battery Gibson.
 The artillery magazine was expanded in 1861, during the American Civil War, and part of the parapet was removed.

 At the end of the Civil War, the fort declined again, this time to an extent that the weaponry was rendered unusable.
 Through the 1870s, the Navy built additional buildings for its artillery magazine on Ellis Island, eventually constructing 11 buildings in total.
 Complaints about the island's magazines started to form, and by the 1870s, The New York Sun was publishing "alarming reports" about the magazines.
 The guns were ordered removed in 1881, and the island passed under the complete control of the Navy's Bureau of Ordnance.